huggingface/diarizers/datasets/README.md

 unzip Audio.zip
 ```

-## How to use?
+### How to use?

-The pipeline starts from any
+To generate synthetic datasets, you will need to specify a few parameters.
+The different parameters are explained in the [synthetic_dataset.py](synthetic_dataset.py) script.
+You can generate a synthetic speaker diarization dataset with this example:

 ```bash
 python3 synthetic_dataset.py \